mvannucc/CMSSWGeneration/crab_miniaod_production/Era2018UL/GluGluHToTauTau_Variable_MH/README.md

 # Process description

 Use `Pythia8` to generate H+jets events at LO, using default CMS tune and parameters for the shower and PDF.
-The generation in performed in bins of Higgs $`p_{T}`$ and with exclusive decays into a $`\tau\tau`$ final state.
-In addition, every job can set different random values for $`m_{H}`$ within a certain chosen range and according to a certain step size.
+The generation in performed in bins of Higgs $p_{T}$ and with exclusive decays into a $\tau\tau$ final state.
+In addition, every job can set different random values for $m_{H}$ within a certain chosen range and according to a certain step size.
 This allows to uniformly sample the Higgs boson mass within a certain range

 # Installation